tbadet/teaching/Bioinformatic_tools/Course_2/README.md

 This tutorial guides you through a **DNA sequencing analysis workflow**, from raw reads to variant calling and de novo genome assembly.

+Mapping sequencing reads to a reference genome and calling variants is a central method in modern biology for understanding genetic differences and their functional consequences.
+By aligning raw reads to a reference, researchers can pinpoint where in the genome each fragment originates, which allows the detection of single nucleotide variants, insertions, deletions, and larger structural changes.
+This approach is useful in many contexts, from identifying mutations linked to diseases, to studying genetic diversity in populations, to exploring evolutionary relationships between species.
+Once variants are identified, they can be connected to phenotypes, adaptive traits, or molecular mechanisms, making this pipeline a foundation for both basic research and applied genomics.

 ---

 $\color{Orange}\Huge{\textbf{Major aims}}$